Important Questions To Ask Before Marriage

-If you want your marriage to stand the test of time, you have to be aligned on the most important beliefs and values, allowing you to have a united front, no matter the circumstances.
-That is why it is recommended to have discussions geared towards marriage and ensuring you ask questions that are relevant before your wedding.
+If you want your marriage to stand the test of time, you have to be aligned on the most important beliefs and values.
+This will allow you to have a united front, no matter the circumstances.
+That is why it is important to have discussions geared towards marriage and ensuring you ask relevant questions before your wedding.

 It can be a shock and even lead to a breakup when you realize after your wedding that you are not on the same page with your partner on this particular topic.
 You must talk about this and be honest and transparent with each other on the subject regarding children in your marriage.

-- Do you need to follow a religion?
-Which one?: Some people build their lives around a religion while others don’t feel the need to.
-It doesn’t matter whether you decide that you are going to follow the same belief when you understand where you currently stand, will make it possible to ensure that you have a happy marriage.
+Some people build their lives around a religion while others don’t feel the need to.
+It doesn’t matter whether you decide that you are going to follow the same belief.
+You need to understand where you currently stand with your partner.
+Thus, it will help to ensure that you have a happy marriage.
 Having a misalignment can be a cause for a breakup for some people, but not all.

-Both of you need to see if your partner could agree on this or could co-exist or let go of the religion of one another or do without faith if there is a big difference.
-If the clash is significant or very uncomfortable for both or either of you, religion issues might be something that you might not compromise on and might be hard to resolve.
+Both of you need to see if your partner could agree on this.
+Maybe you can co-exist or let go of the religion of one another?
+Some opt not to have any religion to play the main role if there is a big difference.
+Religion issues might be something that you might not compromise on and might be hard to resolve.
+If the clash is significant it can soon become very uncomfortable for both or either of you.

 - What do you expect about your relationship concerning other members of your immediate family as well as the extended family?